JNapoli/autoencoda/README.md

 ## Installation

 The following steps have been verified to be reproducible on MacOS.
 The code requires python version 3.6.8.
-It is recommended to first create and activate a python environment using Conda:
+It is recommended to first create and activate a python environment using [Miniconda](https://docs.conda.io/en/latest/miniconda.html):

 ```bash
 conda create -n TESTING python=3.6.8